 The last type of question I’ll recommend is what I’ll call an Exploratory Question.
-These are questions, which are often similar in form to the Survey Questions I recommend above, are for your recruiter to ask on the phone.
+These are questions, often similar in form to the Survey Questions, are for your recruiter to ask on the phone.
 The purpose of these types of questions is two-fold.
 They are a test of verbal communication skills for the candidate and they are an opportunity for your recruiter to learn and get better for the next time around.

-When developing Exploratory Questions, it’s important to discuss them with your recruiter to ensure they take the recruiter’s limited understanding into account and don’t expect too much from a recruiter who likely has just a partial understanding of your work.
-These questions require your recruiter to have an enthusiasm, passion, and ability to learn new things and ask clarifying questions, but have the added benefit of making your recruiter better.
-Your recruiter will have learned a little bit more about the types of positions and responsibilities of the job they are supporting for you, which will help make the process more efficient the next time around.
+It’s important to discuss them with your recruiter to ensure they take the recruiter’s limited understanding into account.
+These questions require your recruiter to have an enthusiasm, passion, and ability to learn new things.
+So, be sure to ask clarifying questions.
+These have the added benefit of making your recruiter better.
+Your recruiter will have learned a little bit more about the types of positions they are supporting for you.
+Which in return will help make the process more efficient the next time around.

-Developing a set of pre-screen questions with your recruiter will help you to get more of what you need to evaluate candidates and be more efficient.
+Developing a set of pre-screen questions with your recruiter will help get more of what you need to efficiently evaluate candidates.
 The dialogue required to develop these questions will be helpful for both you and your recruiter.
-And if your recruiter still can’t manage to get you what you need?
-Well, you know where to find meand please follow Right Resources on LinkedIn for more insights and advice, or subscribe to our bi-weekly email with recruiting industry content and our newest jobs and candidates.
+So, what if your recruiter still can’t manage to get you what you need?
+Well, you know where to find me and please follow Right Resources on LinkedIn for more insights and advice.